 Third Workshop Series – Fall 2018

-After a brief hiatus this summer, we are starting back up again with a series of creative workshops inspired by the research analysis.
-This round we’ll be exploring the mediums of sound, music, media arts, set design, costume design and theatre.
-We’re looking forward to diving back in!
+After a brief hiatus this summer, the project began again with a series of creative workshops inspired by the research analysis.
+This round we explored the mediums of sound, music, media arts, set design, costume design and theatre.